 Security, Democracy & Cities Conference, Barcelona, 15-17 November 2017

-Efus’ action is based on the belief that security is a common good that must involve the coming together of stakeholders in urban life and that relies on a balance between prevention, sanction and social cohesion.
-The conference will address the subject of shared governance between different territorial levels as well as the participation of the private sector and of civil society –particularly citizens- in security policies.
+Efus' action is based on the belief that security is a common good that must involve the community and stakeholders in urban life and that is a balance between prevention, sanction and social cohesion.
+The conference will address the subject of shared governance between different territorial levels as well as the private sector and civil society -particularly citizens- in security policies.

 For two and a half days, participants will discuss possible solutions to complement national and European responses.
 This will be done with the aim of confronting the challenges that cities have to tackle including the prevention of radicalisation, the fight against discrimination, organised crime, victim support, the organisation of public spaces, nightlife management, etc. These topics will be handled during plenary sessions or through workshops, discussion panels or field visits.